8 things to remember when creating your law firm’s online content

 There is no point building a website and populating it with your carefully crafted content if it then sits idle for months at a time.

 For your online visitors to maintain their engagement with your content and for Google to find you a worthwhile destination, you need to publish consistent and relevant content in a substantive way on a regular basis.
-We suggest that having a blog within your website is one of the best ways to achieve this.
+Having a blog on your website is one of the best ways to achieve this.

 Further, you need to commit to your online marketing plan.
 It could very easily take 12 months or more to start to show returns.
 Don’t simply give up after a few months – your determination will deliver results if you do everything right.